-Do You Like Brahms is based at a music university and follows a group of budding (and experienced) musicians, although ironically it’s not really about music.
-Although this Korean drama, admittedly, has incredible piano and violin performances, for the most part it unfolds to a melodramatic rhythm.
+Do You Like Brahms is based at a music university and follows a group of budding (and experienced) musicians, although ironically, it’s not really about music.
+Although this Korean drama, admittedly, has incredible piano and violin performances, for the most part, it unfolds to a dramatic rhythm.

 The story itself essentially revolves around two different characters from different backgrounds.
 The first is Song-A, who hopes to become a great violinist in a context of fierce competition.
 Leaving at the beginning of his career because he is the least talented, Chant A struggles to be heard and seen.
 But it is the talented pianist Joon-jong who realizes this.

 Joon-Young has taken part in piano competitions throughout Korea and is now well on his way to fame.
-He is passionate about these young toys and tries to help him get better.
-There is a lot of romance, drama and sadness on the road between the two, when the couple is caught in a whirlwind, she/he fails to achieve romance.
+He is passionate about these young toys and tries to help them get better.
+There is a lot of romance, drama, and sadness on the road between the two; when the couple is caught in a whirlwind, they fail to achieve romance.

-Although she does not necessarily do anything exceptional in the field of melodrama, she succeeds in touching most of the right notes and making a decent composition that deserves attention.
+Although she does not necessarily do anything exceptional in melodrama, she succeeds in touching most of the right notes and making a decent composition that deserves attention.

 Baseball is one of the most popular sports in Korea.
-In the spirit of the Hollywood movie Moneyball, baseball returns to the small screen in the form of the Hot Stove League.
+So, in the spirit of the Hollywood movie Moneyball, baseball returns to the small screen in the form of the Hot Stove League.

 The Furnace League, which ushers in a tumultuous period between baseball seasons, seamlessly interweaves character drama with political and social issues in an expertly written and compelling 16 episode series.

-With good actors, a strong story that combines both episodic and serial chapters, and the prospect of a second season on the horizon, it is a really solid and well written Korean drama.
+It is a really solid and well-written Korean drama with good actors, a strong story that combines both episodic and serial chapters, and the prospect of a second season on the horizon.

 Even if you don’t know anything about baseball, this character-filled series does a great job of getting you into that world and understanding what’s going on.